- PHP Basics

 Summary:

-PHP provides flexible mechanisms (include
+PHP provides flexible mechanisms (include, require,

-) for including files into scripts, enabling code reuse and modular development.
+require_once) for including files into scripts, enabling code reuse and modular development.

 Understanding when to use each method and adhering to best practices ensures efficient and maintainable PHP